sunengine/Skins/README.md

 - Images files [if needed]
 - Fonts files [if needed]

-Skin name will be the same as folder name in repository.
-Skin name in admin panel will be zip archive name.

 **All skins available for free use.
 All skins are going at [SunEngine License](https://github.com/sunengine/SunEngine/blob/master/LICENSE.md).**